I’m a student researcher at Google DeepMind, working at the intersection of AI and weather,

-where I work with Professors Cecilia Bitz, Dale Durran, and Edward Blanchard-Wrigglesworth.
+At UW, I work with Professors Cecilia Bitz, Dale Durran, and Edward Blanchard-Wrigglesworth.

-Checkout my research page to learn more about my current and past projects.
+Visit my research page to learn more about my current and past projects.

 a machine learning parameterization of gravity wave drag.
 Outside of my academic work, you'll find me studying Brazilian Jiu Jitsu, exploring Washington's national parks,